QuTech-Delft/compute-runtime-schema/docs/request/index.md

 | `circuit` | `str` | Circuit description in cQASM language, see below for more information. |
 | `number_of_shots` | `int` | Number of shots to be executed for the circuit. |

 The cQASM language is described in detail [here](https://www.quantum-inspire.com/kbase/cqasm/).
-2300 imposes the following constraints on the cQASM it accepts:

-* The gates should be part of the allowed gates set.
-* The requested number of qubits must be smaller or equal than the allowed number of qubits.
-* Static loops are not allowed
+Different implementations of 2300 might impose different requirements.
+These will be described on a per case basis.

 ##### Execute request example